Skip to main content

 Loops

-Even if we set n to something large, it'll continue to loop around and around
+Even if you set n to something large, it'll continue to loop around and around

-To solve a number of these issues we look to Pregel
+To solve a number of these issues you look to Pregel

 How I See It